 - Financial support for school trips and residential visits.

 - Financial support for extra-curricular activities and enrichment such as charged for clubs and music lessons.

 Our spending of Pupil Premium is always targeted at securing good educational outcomes for children.
 We welcome the views of parents and carers in considering how this might be achieved although it is the school's ultimate responsibility to determine what the funding should be spent on.

 Infant school meals are free anyway – do I still need to register?

-Yes.
-We will also provide some uniform for every child entitled to free meals (not universal free meals for the youngest children).
+We will use the pupil premium grant to provide some uniform for every child entitled to free meals (not universal free meals for Reception to Year 2).
+The free school meal application will also bring in funding to support children of families on low incomes with other costs in school such as paid for clubs and also additional support in school.
 To qualify for the uniform grant you must make a successful claim for free school meals.
 Equally important, the only way the government knows who is eligible for Pupil Premium funding is through the number of students registered for free school meals.
 By registering your primary-aged child, you are securing an extra £1320 per year for the school to spend on their education.